MrAlders0n/MeshCore-Ottawa/docs/meshcore/flash-repeater-node.md

 **Option 1 – Reflash the repeater (automatic key generation)**

 1. Reflash the repeater.
-Follow [[MeshCore/Getting Started#Flashing a Node|Flashing a Node]] from the beginning, and make sure to **Flash Erase** during the process.
+Follow Flashing a Node from the beginning, and make sure to **Flash Erase** during the process.

 2. This will generate a new random private key and therefore a new public key and repeater ID.
-However, it could generate a duplicate again, so please verify afterwards that your new repeater ID is unique by checking it against the [[MeshCore/Repeaters & Coverage|Ottawa Repeater ID List]].
+However, it could generate a duplicate again, so please verify afterwards that your new repeater ID is unique by checking it against the [Ottawa Repeater ID List](meshcore/repeaters-and-coverage.md).

 **Option 2 – Manually generate a private key (choose your own ID)**

 If you want to choose your repeater’s ID prefix manually:

-1. Visit the [[MeshCore/Repeaters & Coverage|Ottawa Repeater ID List]] and select an unused 2-digit ID.
+1. Visit the [Ottawa Repeater ID List](meshcore/repeaters-and-coverage.md) and select an unused 2-digit ID.

 2. Go to [mc-keygen](https://gessaman.com/mc-keygen/) and enter that 2-digit ID into the “Repeater ID” field, then click **Generate Key**.